Conflict of Interest

 Financial Conflict of Interest

-In addition, all investigators who are responsible for designing, conducting, or reporting on research or research activities must now complete training on financial conflicts of interest.
+In addition, all investigators who are responsible for designing, conducting, or reporting on research or research activities must also complete training on financial conflicts of interest.
 Employees will receive automatic notifications with a link to the training.
 The training is currently available through the A&M System’s Single Sign On system (TrainTraq Course 2111716), and is required every 4 years.

 Conflict of Commitment

 It is the goal of Texas A&M to provide a transparent system of disclosure of its employees’ activities, external to the university, which might otherwise raise concerns about conflicts of commitment.
 The procedure provides the institutional responsibilities to protect the credibility and reputation of the university and its faculty and staff when those employees are engaged in external activities, ensures compliance with state ethics laws and The Texas A&M University System Policies and Regulations, and addresses conflicts between external professional and non-professional activities and university responsibilities.
 All employees are required to complete a disclosure in Huron (non-investigators will not see FCOI questions).
 Please see Huron instructions and guidance documents here.

 - National Institutes of Health (NIH) FAQs